TV debate cancelled as Mordaunt comes under fire from her boss

 The new leader will be announced on September 5 and is expected to become prime minister the following day.

-Mr Sunak said that if he is successful his first foreign trip would be to Kyiv to stress the UK’s continued support for Ukraine in its fight against the Russian invasion.
+Mr Sunak said that if he is successful his first foreign trip will be to Kyiv to stress the UK’s continued support for Ukraine in its fight against the Russian invasion.

 He told The Sun: “I will reinforce our policy of total support for Ukraine that Boris has so ably led.”

-But Ms Mordaunt said her campaign had the support of 10 Ukrainian MPs.
+But Ms Mordaunt said her campaign has the support of 10 Ukrainian MPs.

 Meanwhile, Ms Truss seized on analysis by the Centre for Economics and Business Research which suggested that tax revenues in 2024/25 will be around £60 billion more than the Office for Budget Responsibility estimates, partly due to the impact of high inflation.